aydiny/hull-tactical-market-prediction/README.md

 - This version of the code is an ensemble of 2 approaches , where the position weights come from 2 models : model a) hyper-parameter-tuned model using unweighted observations on an expanding window (max window length is 9000 observations) model b) hyper-parameter-tuned model using weighted observations on an rolling window (rolling window length is 5000 observations)
-- Sharpe ratio to be confirmed
+- Inference in progress!
+Current Sharpe on a small 1-month data: 3.82

 ## Dataset